Here are five ways to spend the festive season in Ireland.

 3. Get crafty for shopping

 The Christmas lights on Dublin’s Grafton Street shines like so many Christmas wishes, and shopping underneath them is a treat.
 For crafts and design in the city, steer your deer to Powerscourt Townhouse Centre’s loft market and design centre.
 The centre is also home to a magical Father Christmas Work Room, where you can meet Santa in an 18th-century style den.

 You’ll find no end of killer stocking fillers in Ireland.
 There’s the beautiful crystal from Waterford’s Irish Glass Company, or Louis Mulcahy’s cutting edge pottery in the Dingle Peninsula.
 It doesn’t get more original than an Aran sweater direct from the Aran Islands, while the quaint surrounds of Enniskillen’s Buttermarket is where you’ll find Angela Kelly making jewellery to die for.
-The tastiest option would be anything from the Gingerbread Alley in Armagh.

 4. Race through the outdoors

 After dinner is done and presents are presented, horseracing is the next Christmas tradition to try.
 The St Stephen’s Day/Boxing Day fixtures are an event themselves, and the ideal spot for post-Christmas get-togethers.
 Don a glamorous (and warm) outfit and join the crowds trying their luck.
 Leopardstown and Limerick declare festivals for the occasion, while Down Royal’s Boxing Day Races is a tradition.

 But, of course, there are some things that Ireland just does REALLY well at Christmas.
 Families in Dublin make sure to get a peek at the Christmas windows of Dublin’s prestigious Brown Thomas department store.